vvasamgit/ddp4/README.md

 This project has files for Shiny app and presentation

-Shiny app folder is ddshinyapp
+Shiny applicaiton source code folder is ddshinyapp

+Presentation slidify source folder is dd4slidifypres